Western Cape Branch

-Anèl holds a Honours Degree in Environmental Management and Analysis, and has 9 years’ experience as an environmental assessment practitioner.
-Her interests lie in water related and sustainability projects.
+Anèl holds an Honours Degree in Environmental Management and Analysis, and has 11 years’ experience as an environmental assessment practitioner.
+She is the director of Onyxia Environmental Management and works independently as well as with other environmental consultants.
+Her experience lies in Environmental Impact Assessments, Basic Assessments, Environmental Management Programmes, Water Use Authorisation Applications, Mining Applications and Environmental Control Officer services.
+Anèl’s interests lie in conservation, water related and sustainability projects.
 She is passionate about practically integrating environmental solutions to improve environmental quality.
-Anèl works as an Environmental Assessment Practitioner for JG Afrika, based in Pinelands, Cape Town.

 Natalie Ritsch is a Senior Environmental Scientist with 15 years of experience in the environmental science field.
 Natalie has had experience in the government, parastatal and private sectors in her career to date, which involved the supervision of junior staff, reviewing of documentation and compilation of various reports from small-scale BA’s to large-scale EIA’s.
 Her key experience includes oversight and support to staff, project leadership and quality assurance on all projects.
 She has experience in a number of environmental fields, which include Environmental Impact Assessments (EIAs), Basic Assessments (BAs), Waste licencing, Environmental Management Plans (EMPs), as well as Environmental auditing – specifically management of environmental control officer services.
 Natalie is currently registered as a Professional Natural Scientist with the South African Council for Natural Scientific Professions (Reg.
 No. 400130/05), and is a member of the International Association for Impact Assessment – South African affiliate (IAIAsa).